radusalagean/foodtruck-api/README.md

 ```

 Specific restrictions:
-- You must be authenticated as the owner of this foodtruck in order to remove it.
+- You must be authenticated as the owner of the foodtruck in order to remove it.
 Otherwise, `403 FORBIDDEN` will be returned.

 ### 2.6 Upload foodtruck image `🔒`
 **[<code>POST</code> foodtrucks/image/:id](https://releasetracker.app/foodtruck-api/v1/foodtrucks/image/5cbf6cfea8d0d843a08979f7)**